Empatia provides mental support in your own language

 Mental healthcare in Ukrainian

 You can turn to Empatia if you need mental support.
 The Empatia mental health programme aims to make mental healthcare more easily accessible to refugees from Ukraine.
-In this way, the programme aims to prevent your mental health problems from getting worse.
+In order to prevent your mental health problems from getting worse.
 For example, Empatia ensures that mental healthcare is available in your own language.
 You can also get mental support from a Ukrainian specialist.

 It is important that you make an appointment with your general practitioner first.
 The general practitioner can then refer you.
 You can find more information about this on the Empatia website.